Causal attribution by the chain rule: unifying natural selection, learning, economics, and other disciplines: Discussion

 The product-rule partition and its application to regression are purely algebraic and hold without any causal assumptions.
 Causality enters only when one interprets the regression coefficients as effects, such as Fisher's average effects, and when one chooses a what-if counterfactual comparison that specifies what is held fixed across contexts \autocite{holland86statistics,pearl09causality}.

 Fisher's theorem corresponds to the counterfactual in which the regression coefficients linking individual genes to fitness are held constant while gene frequencies change.
 The remainder term collects changes in that mapping due to genetic interactions, genetic background, and environment.
 This perspective explains both the usefulness of Fisher's partition for a particular causal question and why disagreements persist when readers prefer a different counterfactual analysis.

-Similar analysis shows up in demography and economics, and also in thermodynamics, where changes are routinely partitioned by asking what would happen if one quantity changed while others were held fixed \autocite{kitagawa55components,callen85thermodynamics,fortin11decomposition}.
+The same partition supports different causal questions depending on which term one treats as the quantity of interest.
+Fisher focused on the first term to isolate the direct force of natural selection.
+Economists often focus on the second term, in which shifts in regression coefficients may reveal discrimination.
+Demographers use both terms symmetrically to separate compositional change from rate change.
+In each case the mathematics is identical.
+What differs is the substantive question that motivates the partition.

+\reviset{Fisher, the economists who developed the Oaxaca-Blinder decomposition, and the machine learning engineers who use back propagation all apply the same chain-rule mathematics.
+They differ only in the causal question they ask.
+Decades of econometric work on the Oaxaca-Blinder decomposition have addressed the choice of reference group, the sensitivity of the partition to the specific predictors used, and the conditions under which the decomposition supports causal inference \autocite{fortin11decomposition}.
+Those lessons apply to any chain-rule causal decomposition, including Fisher's theorem.

+The chain rule is an elementary mathematical identity.
+The main point of this article is that much of causal analysis across the sciences reduces to this identity.
+Fisher saw it in 1930 and built his fundamental theorem of natural selection on it.
+The economists rediscovered it independently.
+Back propagation exploits the same principle to train the large models on which modern artificial intelligence depends.
+Recognizing the common foundation clarifies understanding, connects previously isolated disciplines, and reveals the deep simplicity beneath seemingly complex methods of causal attribution. }